genropy/genropy_saved/docs/genro/components/introduction.rst

 Definition
 ==========

-    A component is a python file that gathers some useful features (classes) that can be used in more than one project.
+    A component is a file that gathers some useful features (classes) that can be used in more than one project.
 Every component can be rewritten in most of its parts (methods) overriding some of its portions.
 This ensures the ability to customize a component for your specific purpose.